brycewoodland/sleepoutside/README.md

 ## Description

 The SleepOutside website is a web application developed as part of a team project for the WDD 330 course.
-Use this as a starting point to complete the WDD 330 team activity: the SleepOutside web application.
-It scaffolds out a simple web app with Vite support to bundle up our assets.

 ## Prerequisites